marcsze/swc_introR_lessonStuff/README.md

-# Intro to R Lesson Plan
+# Intro to R Lesson Plan Day 1
 **Originally designed for a SWC session from August 31st - September 1st**

 ### Preamble